Preproposal statement of inquiry was filed as WSR 18-22-074.

 Name of Agency Personnel Responsible for Drafting: Leslie Mullin, 6400 Linderson Way S.W., Tumwater, WA, 360-534-1589; Implementation and Enforcement: Randy Simmons, 6400 Linderson Way S.W., Tumwater, WA, 360-534-1605.

-This rule explains the real and personal property tax exemption available under RCW 84.36.670
+This rule explains the property tax exemption available under RCW 84.36.670

 (2) Definitions.
 For the purposes of this rule, the following definitions apply: